ICIQ-DMP/iMarina-load/README.md

 pip install pytest
 ```

-Creating tests:
+# Creating tests
-Test functions are written that begin with test_ in files with the same
+Test functions are written that begin with `test_`  in files with the same
 name.

+## Test Folder
 Folder test for example test_main.py

 All the tests we perform must be stored in this folder called tests.

+### Folder Location
-And the tests folder must be located in the root directory Desktop/iMarina-load.
+And the tests folder must be located in the **root directory** of your project:
+Desktop/iMarina-load/tests.

 In the file called test_main.py, you must first import the classes needed for the test
 For example: